Jurong West: Pioneer MRT station

-Pioneer (EW28) is the newest EWL station to open in Jurong West, on 28 February 2009.
+Pioneer (EW28) began operations on 28 February 2009.
 The station improves accessibility to residential areas of Nanyang and Pioneer, as well as the industrial areas located south of the station.

 Jurong Region line

 The inter-town Jurong Region Line (JRL) system is a 24 km mass rapid transit line that will connect residents to the town centre, as well as other areas such as Tengah, Choa Chu Kang and Jurong East.
-The MRT line will have 24 stations and all will be elevated.
-The line will open in 2026.
+The MRT line will have 26 stations and all will be elevated.
+The line will open from 2027 onwards.

 Boon Lay Bus Interchange

-The Boon Lay Bus Interchange was originally opened in July 1990 along with Boon Lay MRT station.
+The Boon Lay Bus Interchange originally opened in July 1990 along with Boon Lay MRT station.
 At that time, developments around the area in Jurong West New Town were still actively in progress.
-It was later rebuilt and reopened in December 2009 at the ground level of Jurong Point Shopping Centre, next to Centris condominium, and is the fourth air-conditioned bus interchange in Singapore, after Toa Payoh Bus Interchange, Sengkang Bus Interchange and Ang Mo Kio Bus Interchange.
+It was later rebuilt and reopened in 2009 at the ground level of Jurong Point Shopping Centre, next to Centris condominium, and is the fourth air-conditioned bus interchange in Singapore, after Toa Payoh Bus Interchange, Sengkang Bus Interchange and Ang Mo Kio Bus Interchange.These bus services from this interchange would be mostly operated by SMRT Buses from September 2024 onwards after being operated by SBS Transit for many years with the incumbent operations under the Jurong West Bus Package.

 Road network

 Jurong West is connected to many parts of Singapore through its road network.
-The Pan Island Expressway (PIE) and Ayer Rajah Expressway (AYE) link Jurong West Town up with Singapore's expressway network.
+The Pan Island Expressway (PIE) and Ayer Rajah Expressway (AYE) link Jurong West Town with Singapore's expressway network.

 Major roads that run within the boundaries of Jurong West Planning Area include Corporation Road, Boon Lay Way, Jalan Boon Lay, Jalan Bahar, Upper Jurong Road, Pioneer Road North, Jurong West Avenue 4 and Jurong West Avenue 2.